 The AMIF UK Responsible Authority has worked with a range of organisations to award funding against the objectives set out in the national programme.

 Apply for funding under the integration objective

 The AMIF UK Responsible Authority is inviting proposals for projects to be supported through the fund.
-These projects may last up to 3 years, coming to an end by 31 December 2022.
+These projects may be funded until 31 December 2022.

 Make an application

 Organisations wishing to submit an application must email AMIFcallforintegration@homeoffice.gov.uk to express their interest.